JrVerbiest/jrverbiest.github.io/README.md

 ---

-## 🎓 Education

-- **Doctoral degree in Engineering Science (PhD, dr.)**, Katholieke Universiteit Leuven, Leuven, Belgium, 2007.

-  Funded by IWT PhD scholarship (active participation in drafting and preparation of the grant application)

-  Thesis: Design of Antennas Used on the Human Body.

-- **Master of Science in Engineering Science (MSc, ir.)**, Cum Laude, electrical engineering option Telecommunication and Telematic, Katholiek Universiteit Leuven, Leuven, Belgium, 2002

-  Thesis: Exposure of Human Blood to an Electromagnetic Field and the numerical model.

-  In the thesis, a numerical model (Finite-Difference Time-Domain method) was written in C on a Linux platform.

-  Followed extra courses in

-  - Biomedical engineering:
-    - Human Physiology;
-    - Biology and Biochemistry of Human Systems, including Human Biotechnology;
-    - Biomedical Measurements and Stimulation;
-    - Transport Phenomena in Biological Systems.

-  - Energy engineering:
-    - Finite Elements for magnetic fields and optimisation.

-- **Master of Science in Industrial Engineering (MSc, Ing.)**, Cum Laude, electricity option Electronics specialisation telecommunication, Institute for Higher Education in the Sciences & the arts, De Nayer Institute, Sint-Katelijne-Waver, Belgium, 1999

-  Internship @ Hevrox EMC/Safety Services, Beringen, Belgium (today, Hevrox EMC/Safety Services is integrated into the EMI solution).

-  Thesis: Validation of a fully anechoic room according to the prEN 50147-3 with HP-VEE.
-Content: Implementing an automatic measurement tool using HP-VEE and validating the fully anechoic chamber.

 ## 🛠️ Work Experience

 - **[Senior Data Engineer](https://www.linkedin.com/feed/update/urn%3Ali%3Aactivity%3A7256915199603929090/?midToken=AQEM1XBX5O5--Q&midSig=34b0copnZf0Hw1&trk=eml-email_notification_single_mentioned_you_in_this_01-entity~lockup~list~item-0-entity~heading&trkEmail=eml-email_notification_single_mentioned_you_in_this_01-entity~lockup~list~item-0-entity~heading-null-7mveb~m2u3tl3s~lq-null-null&eid=7mveb-m2u3tl3s-lq)** @ [Research Group Biomedical Data Sciences](https://www.uhasselt.be/en/instituten-en/biomed-en/immunology/biomedical-data-sciences), Hasselt University, Belgium, part-time & fixed-term, Sept 2023 - ...